Gimly/vscode-fortran/README.md

 * On the bottom-right corner, click on the *select language mode* button, if you have created a new file it should display *Plain Text*
 * Select *Fortran* in the list of languages.

-Alternatively, saving the file with a `.f90` extension, will allow VS Code to understand that it is a MATLAB file, and automatically select the language correctly.
+Alternatively, saving the file with a `.f90` extension, will allow VS Code to understand that it is a FORTRAN file, and automatically select the language correctly.

 ### Using snippets
 * Bring-up the *autocomplete* menu by hitting the `Ctrl+Shift` key combination